mayemu/Simple-Rounded-Firefox-Theme/README.md

 # Simple Rounded Firefox Theme/CSS

-A fork of Khalylexe's Firefox-Rounded-Theme, removing the enlarged border.
+A fork of **Khalylexe's Firefox-Rounded-Theme**, removing the enlarged border.
 Includes rounded tabs, search bar, popups, and other elements.
 *I didn't do anything to the original code except remove the enlarged rounded borders.*

 ![image](https://mayflower.s-ul.eu/kRZP6bHL)